 8. Is krill oil better than fish oil?

-Krill oil offers the same health-promoting omega-3 fatty acids as fish oil but has less fishy aftertaste.
+Krill oil offers the same health-promoting omega-3 fatty acids as fish oil but has a less fishy aftertaste.

 In addition, the omega-3 fats in krill oil are better absorbed by the body, making krill oil a superior source of highly bioavailable fatty acids to fish oil.